ephe-meral/ex_sider/README.md

 ```

 Finally, after this setup, we can use the `ex_redis` modules like any normal Map, Set or List, e.g.:
+(Actually, take this with a grain of salt: Since this is an ongoing effort, interfaces might be incomplete - but please request specific improvements or contribute!)

 ```elixir
 redis_set = RedisSet.new("my-set-name")